Are the two connected at all, is it all coincidence or are the two a result of the same root cause in some people?

 In addition to this our endocrine system needs to be kept balanced so as not cause any dysfunctions that may also ultimately lead to the manifestation of Meniere’s symptoms.

-What is a ‘Super Food’?
+What is a ‘Super Food’ and how might it help you?

 Super foods are exceptionally nutrient-rich foods considered to be even more beneficial for health than normal healthy foods.